heremaps/xyz-documentation/docs/api/quickstart/readspaces.md

-# Reading Spaces
+# Read Spaces

-Once you have acquired your credentials. you can find out which spaces you have access to.
+Once you have acquired your credentials, you can determine the spaces to which you have access.

 ## Request